Allneo1/politica-privacidade-app/privacy.md

 may use cookies or advertising identifiers to personalize ads.

 Children’s Data:
-This application is not directed at children under the age of 13.
  We do not intentionally collect personal data from children.

 Third-Party Services:
 The app uses third-party services that have their own privacy policies, such as: